gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerRepository.md

 - Files that are stored on file shares or local folders.

 If you do not specify this parameter for other files, the scanner's account is set as the owner.
-However, if the file was already protected, the original Rights Management owner is preserved.

 To remove the currently set Owner custom property and Rights Management owner, specify "".